-Finding your next go-to ice cream will not be a challenge – I have 50+ ice cream flavor recipes and dozens of frozen desserts at my Gemma’s Freezer Section Ice Cream Destination.
+You don’t need an expensive ice cream machine to enjoy homemade ice cream.
+I’ll show you the easiest way to make ice cream at home.
+My two-ingredient, no-machine ice cream recipe is easy to whip up and so versatile.
+And finding your next go-to ice cream recipe will not be a challenge – I have 50+ ice cream flavors and dozens of frozen desserts at my Gemma’s Freezer Section Ice Cream Destination.

-Homemade Ice Cream Recipe with Just Two Ingredients
+Homemade Ice Cream with Only Two Ingredients

-In parts of South East Asia, and the Philippines there is a Nestle product, which is called whipping cream.
+In parts of South East Asia and the Philippines, there is a Nestle product, which is called whipping cream.
 It is made from milk powder and milk fats.
-It is good for some applications, such as no bake cheesecakes, but not for this ice cream.
+It is good for some applications, such as no-bake cheesecakes, but not for this ice cream.

-Sweetened Condensed Milk
+1. Using & Making Sweetened Condensed Milk

 Condensed milk is cow’s milk with the water content evaporated off and is the second ingredient in my homemade ice cream.
-The thick and syrupy milk acts as a sweetener and softens the ice cream, allowing for easier scoopability.
+The thick and syrupy milk acts as a sweetener and softens the ice cream, allowing for easier scooping.
 To make your ice cream less sweet, you can use low-fat or fat-free condensed milk.
 When making homemade condensed milk, you can replace sugar with alternatives such as honey, agave nectar, and maple syrup.
 Other sugar alternatives may not work if they are unable to caramelize.
 Learn more about sweetened condensed milk and sugar alternatives with my simple Homemade Condensed Milk recipe.

-Can I Replace Heavy Cream With Milk?
+2. Can I Replace Heavy Cream With Milk?

 There are manufactured products, made with milk powders and fats, in places where there is no dairy industry.
 Although good for some recipes, they are not the fresh cream required in my homemade ice cream recipe.

-How to Make Vanilla Ice Cream & 50+ Flavors
+3. How to Make Vanilla Ice Cream & 50+ Flavors

 With just this base, you’ll be able to make an endless supply of homemade ice cream flavors!
 It’s also a vanilla ice cream recipe and a blank canvas to make more than fifty of my favorite flavors, all found on my Gemma’s Freezer Section Ice Cream Destination.
 From classic vanilla, strawberry and chocolate to pistachio kulfi, strawberry cheesecake, Cookies & Cream, tiramisu and green tea, I’ve made a countless variety of ice creams.